buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - While cursed, the target has -2 to Attack Rolls against you.
 - While cursed, the target must make a Will Saving Throw at the start of each of its turns.
 If it fails, it wastes 1 Action of that turn doing nothing.

 The Remove Curse spell ends this effect.
-At the Narrator's discretion, you may choose a curse with a different effect, but it should not be more powerful than those described above.
+At the Narrator' \*\*s discretion, you may choose a curse with a different effect, but it should not be more powerful than those described above.
 The Narrator has final judgment on the effect of a curse.

 **For each Critical Magical Success** obtained in the Magic Check, choose another creature within 6 meters of the first.